Kenzouh/kenzo-cafe/README.md

 35. tailwind.config.js = is the primary configuration file for Tailwind CSS projects (in versions prior to v4.0), where developers customize the framework's default settings to match a project's specific design needs.

 36. fonts = is a folder which includes the customized fonts used in this project.

+37. icons = is a folder which includes the customized SVG icons used in this project.